 I had avoided commenting on the topic for quite some time as the atmosphere was so surcharged with jingoism and euphoria about our great ‘victory’ that it was impossible to present a rational opinion without getting a barrage of abuses and invective’s in return.

 A worker is not only a producer, he is also a consumer.
 For instance, a worker in the auto sector not only produces automobiles, he and his family consume food, clothes, shoes, medicines, etc.

-Our political leaders obviously realized that an economic crisis was looming, and to divert attention from it resorted to the desperate gambit of abrogating Articles 35A and 370 ( since Ram Mandir, Yoga Day, Swatchata Abhiyan, etc no longer sufficed ), depicting it as a great triumph over the villain Pakistan.
+Our political leaders obviously realized that an economic crisis was looming, and to divert attention from it resorted to the desperate gambit of abrogating Article 35A and 370 ( since Ram Mandir, Yoga Day, Swatchata Abhiyan, etc no longer sufficed ), depicting it as a great triumph over the villain Pakistan.